 The Job Bank says the median salary for legal assistants in Canada is about $52,000.
 The top legal assistants in the country earn about $85,000.

 And remember: you can make that kind of money without even having a bachelor's degree.

 EXPLORE LEGAL ASSISTANT TRAINING AT HERZING COLLEGE

 Have you weighed the pros and cons and think you'd make a great legal assistant?

-Herzing College offers an accelerated Legal Assistant program that takes just nine months, including a four-week internship.
-You can take the training partially or entirely online.
+Herzing College offers an accelerated legal assistant program that takes just nine months, including a four-week internship.
+Training is delivered online.

 - Fillmore Riley LLP

 - Thompson Dorfman Sweatman LLP

 Click below to get more details on the program or chat live with an admissions advisor.
 We're here to help!